 |ENGINE THRUST ( PER ENGINE)||63,300 lbf (282 kN)|

 The Airbus Beluga XL is based on the Airbus A330-200F built by Airbus to replace the original Airbus Beluga ST in the movement of oversized aircraft components.
 With 30% more capacity than the original Beluga ST, the Beluga XL can carry two A350 XWB wings instead of one.
 Its new fuselage is 6.9 m (23 ft) longer and 1.7 m (5 ft 7 in) wider than the original BelugaST, and it can lift a payload 6 t (5.9 long tons; 6.6 short tons) heavier.
 Its aft section is based on the A330-300, while its forward is based on the A330-200 for the center of gravity reasons, and the reinforced floor and structure are derived from the A330-200F.
 The A330 wings, main landing gear, and central and aft fuselage form a semi-built platform with few systems, without the aft upper fuselage, while the upper central fuselage is cut off, facilitated by the metal construction.
 The enlarged freight hold is mounted in three months with 8,000 new parts on the junction line.

 The Airbus Beluga is beaten by the Boeing Dreamlifter, which in turn is beaten by the Beluga XL.

-What we have here is an argument not based on aircraft design but time.
+What we have here is an argument not based on aircraft design but on time.
 The Beluga was introduced in 1995, the Dreamlifter in 2007, and the latest Beluga XL in 2016.
 Is it fair to compare aircraft that are each 10 years apart from each other?
-We can expect Boeing to come out with their new version in the next five to ten years that is likely to leave the Airbus variants in the dust.
+We can expect Boeing to come out with their new version in the next five to ten years which is likely to leave the Airbus variants in the dust.

 - Jetline Marvel (Cover photo)